-- have a responsibility to provide a safe environment, where children can learn; - will be trained so that they know what to do if a child tells them that he/she is being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals; - will be able to identify indicators of abuse and neglect; - will be made aware of systems in the school that support safeguarding and child protection; - will be made aware of safeguarding issues that put children at risk of harm and behaviours associated with these risks; - should ensure that they know what to do if a child makes a disclosure of abuse and never promise confidentiality when a child makes a disclosure; - will be made aware of and should be clear on the school's or college's policy and procedures with regards to peer on peer abuse and the important role they have to play in preventing it and responding where they believe a child may be at risk from it; - will be made aware of the early help process and understand their role in it; - should be prepared to identify children who may benefit from early help and will discuss early help requirements with the safeguarding lead in the first instance; - may be required to support social workers and other agencies following a referral; - will be made aware of the process for making referrals to Children's Social Care (though the MASH), understand statutory assessments and the role that they may be expected to play in such assessments; - should be prepared to make referrals to the MASH if they have concerns about a child's welfare and understand the role that they may be expected to play in such assessments; - will receive regularly updated safeguarding and child protection training to cover all of the above, as well as online safety; - will receive safeguarding updates throughout the year as part of continuous
+• have a responsibility to provide a safe environment, where children can learn;

-- professional development; - will be encouraged to contribute to the development of safeguarding policy and practice; - should always seek advice from the Designated Safeguarding Lead if they are unsure; and - all teachers should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties (Teaching Standards, 2012).
+- will be trained so that they know what to do if a child tells them that he/she is being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals; - will be able to identify indicators of abuse and neglect; - will be made aware of systems in the school that support safeguarding and child protection; - will be made aware of safeguarding issues that put children at risk of harm and behaviours associated with these risks; - should ensure that they know what to do if a child makes a disclosure of abuse and never promise confidentiality when a child makes a disclosure; - will be made aware of and should be clear on the school's policy and procedures with regards to child on child abuse and the important role they have to play in preventing it and responding where they believe a child may be at risk from it; - will be made aware of the early help process and understand their role in it; - should be prepared to identify children who may benefit from early help and will discuss early help requirements with the safeguarding lead in the first instance; - may be required to support social workers and other agencies following a referral; - will be made aware of the process for making referrals to Children's Social Care (though the MASH), understand statutory assessments and the role that they may be expected to play in such assessments; - should be prepared to make referrals to the MASH if they have concerns about a child's welfare and understand the role that they may be expected to play in such assessments; - will receive regularly updated safeguarding and child protection training to cover all of the above, as well as online safety; - will receive safeguarding updates throughout the year as part of continuous professional development; - will be encouraged to contribute to the development of safeguarding policy and practice; - should always seek advice from the Designated Safeguarding Lead if they are unsure; and - all teachers should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties (Teaching Standards, 2012). - Reinforce the importance of online safety when communicating with parents.
+This includes making parents aware of what we ask children to do online (e.g. sites they need to visit or who they'll be interacting with online) - Provide a safe space for pupils who are LGBT to speak out and share their concerns All staff will be aware of:- - The fact that children can be at risk of harm inside and outside of their home, at school and online - The fact that children who are (or who are perceived to be) lesbian, gay, bi or trans (LGBT) can be targeted by other children - What to look for to identify children who need help or protection